stalexan/weight-logger/README.md

 Weight Logger is now running.

-We'll want to create a user Let's create the user Garfield with a goal weight of 110 lb:
+Let's create a user called Garfield, with a goal weight of 110 lb:

 <pre>
 wl-admin user add dev --english --goal 110 Garfield
 </pre>

-The parameter `--english` says to use pounds as units instead of kilograms (the default), and `--goal 110` sets the initial goal weight to 110 pounds.
+The parameter `--english` says to use pounds as units instead of kilograms (the default), and `--goal 110` sets the initial goal weight to be 110 pounds.

-Weight Logger is now up and running, and user Garfield can now login and start adding weight measurements.
+Weight Logger is now up and running, and user Garfield can login and start adding weight measurements.

 Development